 I've signed up for a SowetanLIVE email newsletter but it has not arrived in my inbox.
 What do I do?

 Check your junk mail or rejected mail folder in case your mail server rejected the newsletter.
 If that is what happened, try to adjust your mail settings.
 If you haven't received it at all, email us at firstname.lastname@example.org.

-Click on the “Unsubscribe” link at the bottom of the newsletter you’ve received in your inbox, or sign in on the SowetanLIVE or Sunday World website and update your newsletter subscriptions list via your user profile – hover over your name at the top right of the website and click on the “Profile” button.
+Click on the “Unsubscribe” link at the bottom of the newsletter you’ve received in your inbox, or sign in on the SowetanLIVE website and update your newsletter subscriptions list via your user profile – hover over your name at the top right of the website and click on the “Profile” button.

-Is there a SowetanLIVE or Sunday World app?
+Is there a SowetanLIVE app?

 The app is an easy, reliable way to get your news on the go.
 It's modern and slick but also light and fast to load, which makes it easy on the eye and on your pocket.
 The app's news stream is updated constantly by our editorial team to include the most important news of the day.
 You'll also find sizzling hot celebrity and entertainment news; our popular "Picture of the Day" feature; and business and sport updates, among other features.

-Who are the Sowetan and Sunday World editorial staff?
+Who are the Sowetan editorial staff?

-Do these websites have RSS feeds?
+Does the website have RSS feeds?

 We have a range of RSS feeds for our websites and individual sections.
 Get the full list here.

 We do not publish opinion pieces already sent to other newspapers.
 Submitting an uncommissioned opinion piece is no guarantee that it will be published and we reserve the right to edit all opinion pieces.
 Email your submission to the Sowetan print edition at email@example.com or to SowetanLIVE at firstname.lastname@example.org.